An object that coordinates a group of related, network data-transfer tasks.

 By calling a completion handler block when a transfer finishes successfully or with an error.

-By calling methods on the session’s delegate as data is received and when the transfer is complete.
+By calling methods on the session’s delegate as data arrives and when the transfer is complete.

 NSURLSession class natively supports the